-(b) An individual or group wishing to appear as a delegation before the Board may do so only after having submitted a written request in the prescribed form and receiving written confirmation of their scheduled presentation.
+(b) An individual or group wishing to appear as a delegation before the Board may do so only after having submitted a written request in the prescribed form and receiving written confirmation of the received presentation.
 Confirmed delegations shall be placed on the agenda in the order received.
 Any materials to be distributed to the Board as part of a delegation's presentation must be received by the Corporate Officer 7 business days before the meeting to which the delegation is scheduled.
 The Corporate Officer shall circulate such items under the Delegations section of the agenda distributed to Directors.

-(c) The delegation shall inform the Corporate Officer of the subject of the delegation, and name and address of the speaker representing the delegation.
+- (c) The delegation shall inform the Corporate Officer of the subject of the delegation, and name and address of the speaker representing the delegation.
 If the subject matter is:

-i) of a commercial or for profit nature, whereby the applicant proposes to promote or advance a business interest; ii) recording a long upper profit or long upper lo ii) regarding a land use proposal or land use decision that has not yet been considered by the Board, or that has been considered by the Board, and a public hearing, consultation, or information session specified;
+i) of a commercial or for profit nature, whereby the applicant proposes to promote or advance a business interest; ii) regarding a land use proposal or land use decision that has not yet been - ii) regarding a land use proposal or land use decision that has not yet been considered by the Board, or that has been considered by the Board, and a public hearing, consultation, or information session specified;